Skip to main content

 Trench foot

-Trench foot was first described during Napoleon’s retreat from Russia in the winter of 1812, but the name references a condition common during World War I. It originates with wet skin that isn’t allowed to dry.
+Trench foot was first described during Napoleon’s retreat from Russia in the winter of 1812, but the name references a condition most common during World War I. It starts with persistently wet skin that isn’t allowed to dry.
 Wet conditions and limited blood flow cause the tissue to tingle or itch, often turn red or blue, and eventually decay.
 Any open wounds quickly develop fungal infections.
-With all of this happening in as little as 10 hours, it doesn’t give you much time to fix the problem.
+With all of this happening in as little as 10 hours, it doesn’t allow much time to fix the problem.

 Botflies